sidalit/inference-snaps/docs/how-to/install-deepseek-r1-snap.md

 ...
 ```

-This will print many fields describing what this stack is consisted of.
+This will print many fields describing what this stack consists of.
-It is important to look at the `compatible` field to know if this stack will work on your hardware.
+Check the `compatible` field to know if this stack will work on your hardware.

-To change the stack that is used, set the stack option to the name of the stack you want.
+To change the stack used, set the stack option to the name of the stack you want.
-Use this command **without** the `stack.` prefix:
+Use this command **without** the `stacks.` prefix:

 ```bash
 sudo snap set deepseek-r1 stack=<name>